Beverly Hills Surgeon Offers To Help Tessica Brown, Woman Who Used Gorilla Glue On Hair

-“Tomorrow the procedure will be to dissolve the polyurethane, which is Gorilla Glue is made out of,” Dr. Michael Obeng, director of MiKO Plastic Surgery, said.RELATED: Passengers Outraged After Black Teens Forced Off Flight In Mask Dispute
+“Tomorrow the procedure will be to dissolve the polyurethane, which is Gorilla Glue is made out of,” Dr. Michael Obeng, director of MiKO Plastic Surgery, said.RELATED: 'Maskne' Is Real, Dermatologist Says.
+Here's What You Can Do To Prevent It

 “When I found out this was a reality, you can only feel compassion and sympathy for Tessica,” Obeng said.

-Note: UPDATE: Tessica Brown Recovering After Beverly Hills Surgeon Performs Procedure To Remove Gorilla Glue